 - too much caffeine or caffeine withdrawal

-- processed meats, hard sausages, smoked fish
+- processed meats, hard sausages, and smoked fish

 - monosodium glutamate (MSG), a flavor enhancer